hasanmoudud/geocompr/main.md

 <p class="caption">(\#fig:xy-nmds)Plotting the first NMDS axis against altitude.</p>
 </div>

-The scores of the first NMDS axis represent the different vegetation formations appearing along the slope of Mt.
+The scores of the first NMDS axis represent the different vegetation formations, i.e. the floristic gradient, appearing along the slope of Mt.
 Mongón.
 To spatially visualize them, we can model the NMDS scores with the previously created predictors (section \@ref(data-and-data-preparation)), and use the resulting model for predictive mapping (see next section).

 ## Modeling the floristic gradient